 On completion of this subject, students should have developed the following generic skills:

-- Capacity to develop ideas from theoretical principles to practical explanations through observing and reporting research literature.
+- The capacity to develop ideas from theoretical principles to practical explanations.

 - The capacity to integrate knowledge across disciplines.